Public Speaking Course:

 holding the device near the microphone).
 He got his point across.

-I have worn gorilla costumes, brought full-size mannequins on stage
+I have worn gorilla costumes, brought full-size mannequins on stage and

 kicked them around.
 I have done simple magic tricks and many other